 There is so much new information packed into every single one of my modules that I feel like drinking it all in.

 I always enjoy the practical experiences that my course offers.
 I love being in the labs and getting to see first-hand how the processes work.
 Sometimes, when I find it difficult to grasp a certain concept, we'd have a practical experiment on it and it would make sense once I saw it in action.

-I am currently on a Professional Training placement.
-I’m at the Weill Cornell Medical College in New York City, working as a Research Assistant in a small pharmacology lab.
+I'm currently on a Professional Training placement at the Weill Cornell Medicine at Cornell University in New York City, working as a Research Assistant in a small pharmacology lab.
 I help with the major experiments, while perfecting my techniques.
 I already know so much more now compared to this time last year.
 Learning about these techniques in lectures versus actually having to perform them are two very different things.
 My interest in the subject has increased thanks to this opportunity.
 Aside from getting to learn all of this, the highlight of my placement is that I get to live in the very centre of New York City.
 I’m enjoying my time here; there is so much to see!

 I think I’ve changed quite a bit since starting at Surrey.
 When I first moved, I was extremely shy and nervous about having to move to a different country.
 I didn’t know anyone and I had to become a little bit more extroverted to approach people and make friends.
 I would still consider myself a shy person, but I know that through my experiences here at Surrey, I have become more confident in myself and find approaching unfamiliar situations easier.

 Maybe this sounds cliché, but I am forever grateful to Surrey for giving me so many new opportunities.
 I have made many memories here and I hope to make more in my final year.